wbfw109/study-core/src/python/wbfw109/algorithms/_practice/README.md

     - so codes may be very simple because I have to solve a problem in given time.
     - and I've written **tags** to almost problems.
   - to understand completely problem and **match contents to proper underlying algorithms.**
-  - 📰 I plan to solve problems of SQL and Pandas after solve problems in programmers from lv 2 to lv 5.

 ### 1.1 [Programmers](programmers/)